-And so the people who are running their systems well then will have their own argument and say, “Hey, why don’t we just let our system run down like the next-door neighbors have and be able to get all this federal or regulator money — why have we done the job properly?”
+And so the people who are running their systems well then will have their own argument and say, “Hey, why don’t we just let our system run down like the next-door neighbors have and are able to get all this federal or regulator money — why have we done the job properly?”
 And it’s a really valid question.

 So we’ve mostly managed to avoid encouraging that sort of behavior in New Zealand but every now and again it gets close.

-It is important to reward good management and good behavior and good asset management, because it encourages good use of resources.
+It is important to reward good management and good behavior and good asset management because it encourages good use of resources.

 For towns and authorities that let their assets fall to bits, make them pay for it.
-One way or the other do not reward that poor behavior because otherwise, everybody gets the message.
+One way or the other do not reward poor behavior because otherwise, everybody gets the message.